 Implicit GDP Deflator

-Deflation of current GDP by some constant will produce the real GDP or constant price GDP.
+Deflation of current GDP by some constant will produce the real GDP or constant-price GDP.
 Therefore, the by-product of the deflation process is the implicit GDP deflator.
-The implicit tag is because the measurement of GDP deflator is not as direct as the measurements of CPI and PPI.
-Instead, the calculation of the GDP deflator follows the following formula.
+The implicit tag is because the measurement of the GDP deflator is not as direct as the measurements of CPI and PPI.
+Instead, the GDP deflator is calculated using the following formula:

 $$\text{GDP Deflator} = \frac{Current\ GDP}{Real\ GDP} * 100$$

-Unlike in CPI and PPI, the GDP deflator is not based on a fixed basket of goods and services and is not necessary to assign weight to items.
-The assignment of weight to items is automatic in the measurement of the DGP deflator as the buyers vary their spending among different items.
+Unlike CPI and PPI, the GDP deflator is not based on a fixed basket of goods and services, and it is not necessary to assign weight to items.
+The assignment of weight to items is automatic in the measurement of the DGP deflator as buyers vary their spending among different items.

 Personal Consumption Expenditure, PCE

 The alternative term for PCE is implicit price deflator.
-The reason for this alternative term is that PCE is also the by-product of the deflation process of current personal consumption expenditure.
+This alternative term is because PCE is also the by-product of the deflation process of current personal consumption expenditure.
 It is an index of price change of goods and services that are included in the personal expenditure component of Gross National Product, GNP.
-We get the PCE index by dividing current personal consumption expenditure by real personal consumption expenditure.
+We get the PCE index by dividing current and real personal consumption expenditures.

-It possesses similar characteristics as the implicit GDP deflator.
-Moreover, there are considerations that PCE is a more favorable tool for measuring inflation than CPI.
-Because it addresses some shortcomings of PCI like substitution bias.
+It possesses characteristics similar to those of the implicit GDP deflator.
+Moreover, PCE is considered a more favorable tool for measuring inflation than CPI because it addresses some shortcomings of PCI, like substitution bias.

 Author